Mirantis/compliance/README.md

 > **NOTE:** Both the UCP and DTR components leverage the eNZi authentication and authorization service component for authentication and authorization across an entire Docker Enterprise Edition cluster at the Standard and Advanced tiers.

+You can download this security content for previously released versions of Docker EE, UCP and DTR on our [Releases](https://github.com/docker/compliance/releases) page.

 The [`examples/opencontrol/DockerEE-Moderate-ATO`](https://github.com/docker/compliance/tree/master/examples/opencontrol/DockerEE-Moderate-ATO) folder contains an example that you can use as a starting point for generating an SSP at the FedRAMP Moderate baseline.
 It also includes additional placeholder `component.yaml` files that can be used to document your organization's adherence to the appropriate controls and that which aren't covered by the functionality of Docker Enterprise Edition.
 These have been organized in to separate directories representing each control family (e.g. `AC_Policy/`, `MA_POLICY/`, etc).

 ### Download and run Compliance Masonry